TUM-DSE/seminars/SoSe2022-sys-seminar-README.md

 Please use the following list to select a paper (FCFS):

-- The list of papers will be released on Slack after the kick-off meeting
+- The list of papers will be released on Slack *after the kick-off meeting*.

 ## Report submission and peer-review portal